-|Tactics||Hunting down schools and making precision casts
+TACTICS – Hunting down schools and making precision casts

-|Size||Local average is around 10lbs but fish in the 20lb class are common
+SIZE – Local average is around 10lbs but fish in the 20lbs class are common

-|Habitat||Flats and shallow bays in the river or great lakes|
+HABITAT – Flats and shallow bays in the Niagara River

-We had to start the description like this to get the point across up front.
 Often, the average person thinks of carp as those large gold fish in koi ponds or some ugly bottom feeder.
 Nothing could be further from the truth.
 Carp Fishing is one of our favorite early summer activities on the fly.

 If you’ve been paying only a little attention to trends in the fly fishing world, you probably noticed that the carp went from a backwater bottom feeder to sought after sport fish in a short period of time.
 This is for good reason: carp get huge, are selective feeders making them challenging to catch, fight extremely hard, and are beautiful (O.K. that might be a stretch for some but you can’t dispute the magnificence of their gold and bronze scales).

 CARP FISHING IS A BLAST!